stefanbesler/twingrind/README.md

 ## Backup

-Before profile you should backup your code by commiting it to your version-control system or at least copy&paste it to a different location.
-The script will modifiy your existing source code and although it has been tested thoroughly it is always better to err on the side of caution.
+Before profiling you should backup your code by commiting it to your version-control system or at least copy&paste it to a different location.
+The script will modify your existing source code and although it has been tested thoroughly, it is always better to err on the side of caution.

 ## Add library

 The Twingrind PLC library can either be downloaded from Github as a [precompiled library](https://github.com/stefanbesler/twingrind/releases), or you can clone the [repository](https://github.com/stefanbesler/twingrind) and compile the library yourself.
-This guide will focus on the former usecase.
+This guide will focus on the former use case.

 First, [get the latest release](todo) of the library, the download will give you a file called "twingrind_2.0.0.2.compiled-library".
 Note that the version number may differ from the file you actually downloaded.
 Start the TwinCAT XAE Shell or the Visual Studio Version you are usually using to develop TwinCAT PLCs.
 Then, in the menubar, select **PLC** and then **Library Repository...** (see figures below)